Manu8889/Manu8889/README.md

 - 👋 Hi, I’m @Manu8889
 - 👀 I’m interested in learning technological mindset and to find you your next professional Challenge
-- 🌱 I’m currently learning evrything :-)
+- 🌱 I’m currently learning everything I can :-)
 -
 - 📫 How to reach me?
 FhalM.pro@gmail.com